HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>What's a Quaternion?</summary>

 A Quaternion is how rotations are stored in a game engine.
-They represent the rotation with (x, y, z, w) values, stored in this fashion because that it is an effecient way to do the necessary calculations when rendering on object on screen.
+They represent the rotation with (x, y, z, w) values, stored in this fashion because that it is an efficient way to do the necessary calculations when rendering on object on screen.

 You could argue that this is overkill for a 2D game as in 2D the only rotation that may be applied is around the Z axis, and I would agree.
 However remember that Unity is a 3D game engine.
 When creating a 2D game, you are still in a 3D environment.
 Therefore under the hood, Unity still optimizes its data for 3D.

 Quaternions are not easy for people to understand.
 When we think of rotations, we typically think in terms of 'Euler' (pronounced oil-er) rotations.
 Euler rotations are degrees of rotation around each axis, e.g. (0, 0, 30) means rotate the object by 30 degrees around the Z axis.

 In the inspector, modifying a Transform's rotation is done in Euler.
-In code, you can either work with Quatenions directly or use Euler and then convert it back to Quatenion for storage.
+In code, you can either work with Quaternions directly or use Euler and then convert it back to Quaternion for storage.

-Given a Quatenion, you can calculate the Euler value like so:
+Given a Quaternion, you can calculate the Euler value like so:

 ```csharp
 Quaternion myRotationInQuaternion = transform.rotation;
 Vector3 myRotationInEuler = myRotationInQuaternion.eulerAngles;
 ```

-Given an Euler value, you can calculate the Quatenion:
+Given an Euler value, you can calculate the Quaternion:

 ```csharp
 Quaternion rotationOfZ30Degrees = Quaternion.Euler(0, 0, 30);